neicnordic/crypt4gh/README.md

  encrypt:
   -f, --file=FILE      File to encrypt
+  -p, --pubkey=FILE    Public key to use
   -s, --seckey=FILE    Secret key to use
-  -p, --pubkey=FILE    Public key to use

  decrypt:
   -f, --file=FILE      File to decrypt
   -s, --seckey=FILE    Secret key to use

+ Environment variables:

+ C4GH_SECRET_KEY        If defined, it will be used as the secret key file if parameter not set
 ```